-Musk had said that “this will be Tesla’s most intense delivery week ever”.
+Musk said, “this will be Tesla’s most intense delivery week ever”.

-The CEO noted that production issues due to supply chain constraints led to Tesla delaying deliveries and its service teams having to add parts to vehicles produced earlier in the quarter.
+The CEO noted that production issues due to supply chain constraints led to Tesla delaying deliveries and its service teams have to add parts to vehicles produced earlier in the quarter.

 Meanwhile, the electric car maker has issued voluntary recalls for nearly half a million vehicles to address potential failures in their trunk latching system.

-The recalls apply to all Model 3 units released between 2017 and 2020, as well as certain Model S units.
+The recalls apply to all Model 3 units released between 2017 and 2020 and certain Model S units.